Joshua-Ludolf/NFStream-Research/README.md

 - `requirements.txt`: List of dependencies required for the project.
 - `LICENSE`: GNU General Public License for the project.
 - `GUI/`: Directory containing the GUI implementation for NFStream.
-- `Computer-Security/`: Directory containing various scripts and tools for computer security.

 ## Installation